Nearly flat Chern band in periodically strained monolayer and bilayer graphene: Connection to the Jackiw-Rebbi zero mode

 For the $A_x(x,y)$ we use, only $A_{x,0}=\frac{-3 B_{0} N_{n} a}{4\pi} \sin(G_{1y} y)$,$A_{x,-1}=\frac{3 B_{0} N_{n} a}{2\pi} \sin(G_{2y} y)$ and $A_{x,1}=\frac{3 B_{0} N_{n} a}{2 \pi} \sin(G_{3y} y)$ are nonzero.
 We consider the zero mode and set $m=0$, then we rewrite the Hamiltonian near $E=0$ as

 where

 Plug in the value of $A_{x,0}$, $A_{x,-1}$ and $A_{x,1}$, we obtain

-If we set $t=1$, we can plot $M(y)$ as a function of $y$ for certain $k_x$ and $\delta t$:
+If we set $t=1$, we can plot $M(y)$ as a function of $y$ for certain $k_x$ and $\delta t$.

-There are two types of solution of zeros, so there should be two flat bands, which is consistent with Fig.~\ref{fig:mono band structure}.
+There are two zeros within one period (see Fig.~\ref{fig:JR}), so there should be two flat bands, which is consistent with Fig.~\ref{fig:mono band structure}.
 Generally these localized modes hybridize and therefore the band cannot be exactly flat.
+As shown in Fig.~\ref{fig:JR}, for a specific $k_x$, the slope of $M(y)$ near each zero mode becomes lager as we increase $\delta t$, which means the hybridization of localized mode becomes weaker as we increase $\delta t$ (recall that the larger the slope at the zeros of $M(y)$, the smaller the spread of the wave function of the localized mode.).
+As a consequence, the middle two bands become flatter as we increase $\delta t$, which qualitatively agree with the bandwidth plot in Fig.~\ref{fig:mono band structure}(b).